 How to age gracefully (with Phil)

-That was the start of Phillips’s rocky relationship with ageing.
-He’s since spoken out about how he can’t stand it, for years denying the fact that he’s getting older.
+That sorry moment was the start of Phillips’s rocky relationship with ageing.
+He’s since spoken out about how he can’t stand it, and how for years he’s denied the fact that he’s getting older:

 “I hate it.
 It causes me deep personal anguish,” he said in an interview with the TV Times.
 “I don’t like ageing, I don’t like being older, time is going too fast, and life is like a train running at high speed.
 I have a real problem with it.”

-By looking at him, you wouldn’t have known he was battling ageing.
+By looking at him, you wouldn’t have known Phillip was battling ageing.
 You wouldn’t even have guessed he’d been working in a high-stress, high-pressure industry for over thirty years.
-Somehow Phillip has managed to progress through time with grace.
-No doubt some thanks go to his impeccable sense of style, rigorous workout regime, and lifestyle that strikes a good balance between work and family.

 Knowledge Dispels Fear